Xeragus/OctoberCMS-Website/README.md

 # OctoberCMS-Website
-Website build using the Laravel based content management system OctoberCMS.
-Blog and Contact plugins installed.
+Website built using the Laravel based content management system OctoberCMS.
+Blog and Contact plugins installed, TO DO page added.
+AJAX functionalities shown throught the Calculator page.